Quick Exit

 Board of Trustees

-Susanne Doddrell - Board Chair
+Susanne Doddrell - Trustee

 Sue originally joined ICWG as a Board member in 2012 and was working in the Addiction and Mental Health field at the time.
 She became involved because of her strong sense of social justice and wanting to volunteer her time to something meaningful that would make a difference to women's lives in a tangible way.
 In 2019 Sue took a year away from the Board for personal reasons but has returned at the end of 2020 after being nominated and then voted Board Chair.
 Sue is currently employed with St John where she has held several roles over the last 10 years in Policy and Audit, People and Capability, and Operations.
 For the last 4 years she has lead the national Double Crewing Project, and more recently has moved into the position of Operational Effectiveness - Manager - Workforce and Policy.
 This role is responsible for Workforce Planning, overseeing key change processes as part of increased service provision in Emergency Ambulance and the transitioning and implementation of the new service delivery model for Ambulance Operations.